Geometry of Nonrelativistic string: Introduction

 \begin{enumerate}

-\item The algorithm developed in the theory can be useful for any theory which is symmetric in flat Galilean spacetime.
+\item The algorithm developed in the theory can be used for any model which is symmetric in flat Galilean spacetime.
 The method of approach automatically carries the symmetry along with it.
-Thus failure to reproduce the flat theory in the appropriate limit , so common in other approaches, has no place in this approach.
+Thus failure to reproduce the flat theory in the appropriate limit as reported in some studies , has no place in this approach.

 \item The whole calculations are done by a set of rules, derived once for all .
 There is no fine adjustments during the calculation of a particular problem.